MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 ## High level steps

 The steps to simulate remote network connectivity with Azure virtual networks are completed in the Azure portal and the Microsoft Entra admin center.
-It might be helpful to have multiple tabs open you can switch between them easily.
+It might be helpful to have multiple tabs open so you can switch between them easily.

 Before creating your virtual resources, you need a resource group and virtual network to use throughout the following sections.
-If you don't have a test resource group or virtual network you can use, start with the *Configure prerequisite infrastructure* steps.
-Otherwise, you can skip to the *Configure the virtual network* steps.
+If you already have a test resource group and virtual network configured, you can start at step #3.

-### Configure the prerequisite infrastructure

 1. [Create a resource group](#create-a-resource-group) (Azure portal)
 1. [Create a virtual network](#create-a-virtual-network) (Azure portal)

-### Configure the virtual network

 1. [Create a virtual network gateway](#create-a-virtual-network-gateway) (Azure portal)
 1. [Create a remote network with device links](#create-a-remote-network) (Microsoft Entra admin center)
 1. [Create local network gateway](#create-local-network-gateway) (Azure portal)